Steven Schuurman: Philanthropy

+In 2023, Schuurman, along with social entrepreneur Laurens de Groot, founded the Centre for Future Generations, a think tank aimed at helping decision-makers anticipate and govern rapid technological change and ensuring that emerging technologies are used in the best interests of humanity.

 Politics

 Leading up to the Dutch elections in March 2021, Schuurman made donations to political parties in The Netherlands.
 Via the Dreamery Foundation, he donated €1,000,000 to D66, and another €350,000 to the Party for the Animals.
 This was the first time in the history of Dutch politics that a private individual has made donations at this scale.
 Schuurman elaborated on his rationale to make these donations, and the reasons for making them openly, in the Dutch national newspaper Trouw.

 Schuurman explicitly reported not to be a member of any political party, including D66 and Party for the Animals.
 The stated objective of his donations was to support those parties who have the most rigorous and actionable, comprehensive plans for climate action, and long-term thinking.

 Before the German federal election in September 2021, Schuurman donated €1,250,000 to the German Greens.

+In 2023 Schuurman, via the Dreamery Foundation, donated a total of €750,000 to Volt Europa.

 Awards

 In 2014 Schuurman was listed on Goldman Sachs list of Most Intriguing Entrepreneurs.
 In 2015, Schuurman won the LOEY award, Holland's Entrepreneur of the Year award for technology entrepreneurs.